abrown681/week9/README.md

 At the time of writing this report, the honeypot VM has been running for about 12 hours.
 It has intercepted 1407 different attacks from a variety of foreign countries!
 The IP address 191.101.167.37 (US) has conducted the most attacks and port 445 is the most attacked port.

 ## Any unresolved questions raised by the data collected ##
-The only questions I have abou the collected data is what kind of attacks these IP addresses conducted.
+The only questions I have about the collected data is what kind of attacks these IP addresses conducted.
 Aside from that, the procedures were pretty straight forward and the MHN VM provides a clean UI.